Grief & Bereavement Counselling Singapore

 What is Grief Counselling, and How Can It Help?

-Grief counselling is a therapeutic process that helps individuals cope with the emotional, physical, and psychological effects of losing a loved one.
-It provides a safe space to explore your feelings and find ways to move forward.
+Grief counselling is a therapeutic process that helps individuals cope with the emotional, physical, and psychological effects of loss.
+It provides a confidential space to explore your feelings openly and find meaningful ways to move forward — without being told to simply “get over it” or “move on.”

-Emotional Support: Grief counselling offers a compassionate space to express your emotions freely.
+Emotional Support: Grief counselling offers a compassionate space to express emotions freely, without fear of judgment.

-Coping Strategies: Counsellors help you develop healthy coping mechanisms to manage your grief.
+Coping Strategies: Counsellors help you develop healthy coping mechanisms tailored to your situation and personality.

 How Does Bereavement Counselling Differ from General Therapy?